disneymode1929/CC2-1M/README.md

 Guessing Game- A Code for Creating a Guessing Game.

+Hangman-This are codes for Creating a Hangman Game.

-HelloWorld(1)- Easiest or the Basic output in creating a Code.
+HelloWorld(1)-Easiest or the Basic output in creating a Code.

-HelloWorld(2)- A Code with some of your details.
+HelloWorld(2)-A Code with some of your details.

-MorseCode- A Code for translating Letters into Morse and Translating Morse to Letters.
+MorseCode-A Code for translating Letters into Morse and Translating Morse to Letters.

-Stars- A Code for displaying the patterns of Stars
+Stars-A Code for displaying the patterns of Stars

-StudentInfo- A code that you need to input your Student Info
+StudentInfo-A code that you need to input your Student Info